 Things didn’t go any better (worse in fact) at Goliad, where Mexicans slaughtered 342 of the fort’s defenders after they surrendered at nearby Coleto Creek, including their leader Colonel James Fannin.
 Even more would've died if not for the intervention of Francita Alavez, the "Angel of Goliad," who snuck some out of the fort and persuaded the Mexicans to treat others humanely.
 The remaining Texian settlers hastily packed whatever they could and high-tailed it for the Louisiana border in the great Runaway Scrape.
 One advantage of such a scenario is that the pursuer never expects the pursued to turn back into them.

 That’s what Houston and his army did, sneaking up on Santa Anna’s forces at San Jacinto, a swampy area near present-day Houston, rudely attacking them during their fiesta.
 According to legend, the general himself was predisposed with a practitioner of the world’s oldest profession – an indentured servant named Emily West who came to be known as the Yellow Rose of Texas.
-Houston sent Emily into the Mexican camp, and she was freed after accomplishing her mission.
+Houston sent Emily into the Mexican camp, and freed her after she accomplished her mission.
 Other Mexican soldiers were with soldaderas (female soldiers or camp followers) when the Texians attacked.
-Santa Anna was still fumbling with his trousers when they came out of nowhere, routing and brutalizing his troops in about twenty minutes.
+Santa Anna was still fumbling with his trousers when Houston's troops came out of nowhere, routing and brutalizing his men in about twenty minutes.
 Tejanos like Juan Seguín (left) wore tags on their hats to avoid being killed by friendly fire, and one of the best accounts of the battle was chronicled by patriot José Antonio Menchaca.